RobertRingel/LearningTasks4Programming/Java/04_CollectionOfObjects/StockPortfolio.md

 Given is the following Java class GPSLocations.
 Read and run the code to obtain an understanding.

 Use this code as a blueprint to implement the class StockPortfolio to store [StockItem-objects](StockItem.java) using a HashMap.
-Design, implement and test the Java StockItem-class.
+Design, implement and test the StockItem-class.

 ``` java
 package org.htwd.pool.o4;